rpgreview/papersandpaychecks/pnp.md

 **Act**

 An Act skill check is made when a character attempts to take on a role and pretend to be someone with different motivations and interests than what is truly their own.
 This is often a professional skill in its own right, and is usually applied strategically rather than tactically (which differentiates it from Lie).

+**Carousing**

+A Carousing skill check is made when a character is engaging in imbibing in intoxicating drinks and other recreational pharmaceuticals, dancing like nobody is watching, and generally being the life of party.

 **Bully**